 In patients with potential for confirmation (patients completed [or discontinued prior to] 6 cycles).
 Investigator confirmed.

-The primary endpoint of this trial was objective response rate (CR+PR).
+The primary endpoint of this trial was overall response rate (CR+PR).
 Disease control rate, best overall response, and progression-free survival were secondary endpoints.8

 In the interim analysis, the most common treatment-emergent adverse events (all grades) included hyperphosphatemia (73%), fatigue (49%), stomatitis (45%), alopecia (38%), and constipation (35%).
 Most adverse events were manageable with drug treatment and routine supportive care.8 The adverse events observed with infigratinib were as expected based on published data for FGFR inhibitor therapies.8,11,12